codacy/docs/docs/repositories-configure/codacy-configuration-file.md

     The category metrics refers to the information you find under [File details](../repositories/files-view.md) such as Size, Structure and Complexity.

--   Configuring a specific repository folder on which to start the analysis
+-   Configuring a specific repository directory on which to start the analysis

 -   Adding custom extensions to languages, keeping in mind that some tools might not work out of the box with those extensions